gm5dna/RPi_linbpq_backup/README.md

-This script was adapted from a helpful one by [Robin M0JQQ](https://github.com/m0jqq).
+This script was adapted from a helpful one by [Robin M0JQQ](https://github.com/m0jqq) to include `etc/bpq32.cfg` and optionally sync the backups to cloud storage using Rclone if not backing up to a mounted fileshare or external drive.

 ## Installation
 1. Clone this repository: `git clone https://github.com/sdhuk/RPi_linbpq_backup`